 Experience has shown us that adults following gymnastic strength training regimens frequently injure themselves.
 We will practise a range of extremely effective rehabilitation–treatment exercises to address these kinds of problems.
 As well, there are a number of stretching exercise that actively assist in recovery and we will do these, too.

-If you have some experience in stretching, jump in here.
-ST for Performance has a focus on stronger forms in the Stretch Therapy system.
+ST for Performance is an entry-point workshop – there is no requirement to have prior experience in Stretch Therapy.
+However, please note that ST for Performance has a focus on stronger forms in the Stretch Therapy system.

 How do I register?

-View the workshops schedule to find an ST for Performance workshop, then follow the link to register!
+View the workshops schedule to find an ST for Performance workshop, then follow the links to register!

 I’d like to say thank you for the very enriching workshop last weekend.
 As someone who runs at least three times a week on top on my aerial training I feel constant aches and pains in my legs that often wake me me up at night.
 Coupled with my left hamstring injury in April and a tightening of my right hamstring due to overcompensation, my hampered flexibility has affected the quality of my aerial performance.